Epilepsy syndromes: Childhood absence epilepsy

-Epilepsy in females with mental retardation
+Epilepsy in females with intellectual disability

 Epilepsy in females with intellectual disability, is characterized by seizure onset in infancy or early childhood (6–36 months) and cognitive impairment in some cases.
 Seizures are predominantly generalized, including tonic-clonic, tonic and atonic seizures.
 The spectrum of phenotypes has been extended to include female patients with early onset epileptic encephalopathies resembling Dravet syndrome, FIRES, Generalized epilepsy with febrile seizures plus (GEFS+) or focal epilepsy with or without intellectual disability.
 The condition is caused by mutations in PCDH19 (protocadherin 19).